 You do not need your poll card to vote.

-You can find details about your polling station from The Democracy Club.
 The Democracy Club update their data for each election, around one month before polling.

 Help for voters with disabilities